-GIZ FABRIC is supporting H&M in conducting the study on replacing fossil fuel based thermal generation with renewable fuel (biomass, biofuel) in textile and garments sector in Bangladesh and Pakistan.
+GIZ FABRIC is supporting H&M in conducting the study on replacing fossil fuel based thermal generation with renewable fuel (biomass, biofuel) in textile and garments sector in Bangladesh.
 The goals of the study are to identify potentials to reduce the GHG emissions with the focus on renewable energy resources.
-This includes two separates, sequenced but linked phases:
+This includes three separates, sequenced but linked phases:

-Phase-1:

-To conduct a pre-feasibility study on renewable fuel market and identify alternative renewable sources for boilers or thermal application replacing fossil fuel in textile and garments sectors of Bangladesh and Pakistan.
+- 1. Phase-1: To conduct a pre-feasibility study on renewable fuel market and identify alternative renewable sources for boilers or thermal application replacing fossil fuel in textile and garments sectors of Bangladesh and Pakistan - 2.
+Phase-2: To conduct a detail study on the most relevant and suitable renewable fuel source to use in boiler operation in the industry - Phase-4: To support H&M to initiate a pilot in 8 10 factories and demonstrate the viability of renewable fuel boiler that will help to develop a business case for a much broader cross section of suppliers

-Phase-2:

-To conduct a detail study on the most relevant and suitable renewable fuel source to use in boiler operation in the industry.
+This document presents the Phase-1 of the study which shall be followed by the Phase-2; however, the execution of Phase-3 is yet to be formalized between H&M and GIZ.